 |IT Based Tactics||✓|

-Houston County is located in the southeastern corner of Alabama, with a population of approximately 105,000 residents.
-The county seat is Dothan, AL. Prostitution and sex trafficking have been well-document in the county.
+Houston County is located in the southeastern corner of Alabama, with a population of approximately 107,000 residents.
+The county seat is Dothan.
+Prostitution and sex trafficking have been well-documented in the county.
 For example, in 2017, a survivor of the Backpage.com sex trafficking operation filed a lawsuit in the Houston County Circuit Court against several defendants she says profited from her abduction.
 The survivor was sex trafficked at a Dothan hotel.
-The defendants included in the complaint are the convicted Dothan perpetrator; classified advertising website Backpage.com, its ownership group; and Choice Hotels, parent company of the Quality Inn.
-The Dothan hotel’s franchise owner, Veda, LLC, is also among the defendants in the 85-page complaint.
+The defendants included in the complaint were the convicted Dothan perpetrator, classified advertising website Backpage.com, its ownership group, and Choice Hotels, parent company of the Quality Inn.
+The Dothan hotel’s franchise owner, Veda, LLC, was also among the defendants in the 85-page complaint.
 According to the complaint, the defendants, “conspired, enabled and/or otherwise worked together in a sex trafficking venture in which [the survivor] was victimized when she was just 17 years old.”
 Additionally, in November 2010, Choice Hotels partnered the organization End Child Prostitution, Pornography, and Trafficking of Children for Sexual Purposes (ECPAT-USA) to develop a training module to educate management and staff in the prevention of sex trafficking.
-However, the complaint claims that Choice Hotels did not require employees to complete the training.
-The complaint states that the owner of the Dothan Quality Inn, should have recognized and acted on the red flags that should have alerted hotel employees to sex trafficker’s illegal activity, “[They] include payment by cash-only, older men or women with a younger woman/child or with a female who appears unrelated, the reservation of two rooms close to each other, a lack of luggage, refusal of cleaning services… and numerous men coming and going from the rooms or congregating at the door.
+However, the complaint claimed that Choice Hotels did not require employees to complete the training.
+The complaint stated that the owner of the Dothan Quality Inn should have recognized and acted on the red flags that should have alerted hotel employees to the sex trafficker’s illegal activity, which included “payment by cash-only, older men or women with a younger woman/child or with a female who appears unrelated, the reservation of two rooms close to each other, a lack of luggage, refusal of cleaning services… and numerous men coming and going from the rooms or congregating at the door.
 A lot of these red flags were open and obvious in the sex trafficking case at the Quality Inn in Dothan, Alabama.”
 The survivor’s lawyer further stated, “The trafficker earned diamond elite status in Choice’s rewards program by renting so many rooms to traffic kids.”

-In response to citizen complaints, local police conduct both street-level and web-based reverse stings about twice a year.
-Dothan Police have used both female officers from neighboring police departments, as well as civilian police department employees as decoys in some of these stings.
-The use of civilians in these operations been somewhat controversial, with concerns expressed regarding the safety of the volunteers, but the department has responded with a list of all the safety measures that are put in place during reverse stings and assure the public that the decoys are never in direct contact with the sex buyers.
-The decoys are instructed to allow the potential sex buyers to initiate the conversation, and to only ask them what they want, and what they are looking for.
-This helps to avoid the entrapment defense when the arrested man goes to court.
-The names of the sex buyers arrested in these operations are released to the media.
-For example, the DPD conducted a street-level reversal in November of 2014, that resulted in the arrest of twelve sex buyers (including the Mayor of nearby Webb, AL).
+In response to citizen complaints, local police have conducted both street-level and web-based reverse stings about twice a year.
+Dothan Police have used both female officers from neighboring police departments, as well as civilian police department employees, as decoys in some of these stings.
+The use of civilians in these operations has been somewhat controversial, with concerns expressed regarding the safety of the volunteers, but the department has responded with a list of all the safety measures that are put in place during reverse stings and assured the public that the decoys were never in direct contact with the sex buyers.
+The decoys were instructed to allow the potential sex buyers to initiate the conversation, and to only ask them what they wanted, and what they were looking for.
+This helped to avoid the entrapment defense when the arrested man went to court.
+The names of the sex buyers arrested in these operations have been released to the media.
+For example, the DPD conducted a street-level reverse sting in November 2014 that resulted in the arrest of twelve sex buyers (including the Mayor of nearby Webb, AL).
 The offenders’ names, photos, and other identifying information were released to the public.
-In September of 2018, a Dothan man was arrested for soliciting prostitution from a female minor; the man’s name and age were included in news releases.
+In September 2018, a Dothan man was arrested for soliciting prostitution from a female minor; the man’s name and age were included in news releases.